PKazanjian/ProgressBar/README.md

 # progressbar
-## Displays the progress of 15 containers starting
+## Example: "processes.sh" displays the progress of 15 containers starting
 If you wish to measure the progress of something else, change these three items:
 1. Change the \_f100 variable on line 6 to reflect what 100% should be
 2. Change the command on line 21 (In my case it was used to spin up 15 containers)